 The College of Health Professions prepares students for careers in the healthcare field.
 Through its professional, technical, clinical, and academic programs, the college serves as an advocate for change and technical improvement in the field.
 The college also serves as a catalyst to expand and improve public perceptions of healthcare.

-Graduate programs are offered in communication disorders, healthcare administration, health services research, nursing, and physical therapy.
+Graduate programs are offered in communication disorders, healthcare administration, nursing, respiratory care, health information management, and physical therapy.
 The college has a number of cooperating teaching sites and more than 800 affiliations with hospitals and other healthcare facilities.

 Programs offered in the College of Health Professions have specific admission requirements in addition to Texas State admission requirements.
 Most programs also have requirements for student liability insurance and immunizations.
 Background checks and drug testing may be required.